marieval/100DaysOfCode/README.md

 **Today´s Progress:** I learned using the _Express.js_ in the course Node.js: _adding middleware, routing, creating and serving html files, serving files statically._ I did the challenge No2 - create an app with two routes and serving a file statically.

+### Day 113 - 6.12.2018 (Thu)
+**Today´s Progress:** I learned about _adding dynamic content_ and using _templating engines: EJS, Pug, Handlebars_ (with EJS I worked more).
+Learned how to _loop in ejs_, how to use _partials/include_ in ejs and using _conditional adding of a class to an element_.

+**Today´s Progress:** I got stuck with the challenge - I need more practice...
+I wish I had more time to learn and practice during the day! :-(